 What you should do

-If you have made a private fostering arrangement you must do the following:
+If you have made a private fostering arrangement you must:

 Our legal obligation